1. Power Requirements and Business Internet

 The Ports on the switch have been pre-configured.

-Plug in the Touchpoint components exactly as specified
+Plug in the Touchpoint components exactly as specified on the device labels.

 Next, perform the verification steps